dmustanger/7dtd-ServerTools/README.md

 <br>
 <br>

-Donations to the project can be made at the link below.<br>
+Donations to the project can be made at the link below<br>
-Donor names and their information will be kept private.<br>
+Donor names and their information will be kept private<br>
 All records are stored on the PayPal service and will not be disclosed nor distributed in any manner<br>
 https://www.paypal.me/ObsessiveCoder <br>
 <br>
 # Installation
 <br>
-Setup instructions have been provided at the new link The details and information provided on Github were last updated Oct 04, 2023.
+Setup instructions have been provided at the new link<br>
+The details and information provided on Github were last updated Oct 04, 2023.
 All future details, patches and files can be found at the provided link.
-If the link is broken or changed, you can find this repository hosted on BitBucket by searching for it
+If the link is broken or changed, you can find this repository hosted on BitBucket by searching for it<br>
 <br>

 # AntiCheat